Team and Partnership Network

 Dan Lewis – Chief Executive

-Dan contributes frequently to the media, both as a journalist and broadcaster.
-These media outlets include LBC’s Breakfast Show with Nick Ferrari, the Daily Telegraph, Al-Jazeera, Wall Street Journal, BBC Radio 4, Sky News, World Finance Magazine and the Yorkshire Post.
+Dan Lewis (linkedin profile) contributes frequently to the media, both as a journalist and broadcaster both on behalf of the Economic Policy Centre and Future Energy Strategies.
+These media outlets include LBC’s Breakfast Show with Nick Ferrari, the Daily Telegraph, the Guardian, CityAM, Al-Jazeera, Wall Street Journal, BBC Radio 4, Sky News, World Finance Magazine and the Yorkshire Post.

-Dan’s publications over the years include; Recharging The Nation – The Challenge and Cost of Renewable Electricity Generation (2003), The Essential Guide to British Quangos 2005 , The Larcenty of the Lottery (2007), and the Digest of Energy Statistics 2008 .
+Dan’s recent publications have mostly been for the Institute of Directors – for a full listing, see his linkedin profile.
+Over the years he has done many others include; Recharging The Nation – The Challenge and Cost of Renewable Electricity Generation (2003), The Essential Guide to British Quangos 2005 , The Larceny of the Lottery (2007), and the Digest of Energy Statistics 2008.

 Dan has also edited the following publications;

 Electrifying Britain – forward with Coal, Gas or Nuclear?
 (2005), The New Economics of Energy Security (2006), Cost-Effective Defence (2006), Creative Destruction in the Music Industry – The Way Ahead (2006), Cracks in the Foundations?
-A Review of the Role and Functions of fhe Bank of England after TenYears of Operational Independence (2007), Playing with Monetary Fire (2007), New Nuclear Build in the UK – The Criteria for Delivery (2008), The Digest of Energy Statistics 2008 and The Essential Guide to EU Quangos 2009
+A Review of the Role and Functions of fhe Bank of England after TenYears of Operational Independence (2007), Playing with Monetary Fire (2007), New Nuclear Build in the UK – The Criteria for Delivery (2008), The Digest of Energy Statistics 2008, The Essential Guide to EU Quangos 2009 and Space: Britain’s New Frontier (2010).

 Since graduating in 1994 in Modern Languages and History, Dan worked in financial organisations in the City of London and lived and worked in Luxembourg for four years until 2001.
 After this period Dan got more and more involved in consulting to policymakers, institutional investors and businesses and researching for the think tanks, the Economic Research Council and the Centre for Policy Studies.

-An energy expert, Dan is also CEO of another company, Future Energy Strategies www.future-es.com – an energy reporting company that researches the energy industry of tomorrow.
+An energy expert, Dan is also CEO of another company, Future Energy Strategies www.future-es.com – an energy reporting company that researches the energy industry of tomorrow and has driven the development of the EPC’s first platform – www.ukcrimestats.com – the leading independent crime and postcode data research and analysis platform.
+He also worked part-time for the from 2011 to October 2018 as Senior Energy and Infrastructure Adviser.

-A former President and Director General of the Centre for the New Europe (2002-2005), between 1993 and early 2002 he was the Executive Director of Public Affairs at the Independent Healthcare Association in London where he oversaw the political affairs and public relations of the UK’s independent health and social care providers.
-In this role he was widely credited as being the major driving force behind the 2000 Concordat which was described by the Financial Times as the most “historic deal in 50 years of British healthcare”.
+A former President and Director General of the Centre for the New Europe (2002-2005) in Brussels, between 1993 and early 2002, he was the Executive Director of Public Affairs at the Independent Healthcare Association in London where he oversaw the political affairs and public relations of the UK’s independent health and social care sector.
+In this role he was widely credited as being the major driving force behind the ‘2000 Concordat’ which was described by the Financial Times as the most “historic deal in 50 years of British healthcare”.

-A regular commentator on television and radio, his articles have appeared in the Economist, Financial Times and Wall Street Journal Europe as well as a host of other outlets around the world.
-The author of numerous books, monographs and articles he has also been published by think tanks that amongst others include the Fabian Society, Institute of Economic Affairs, Fraser Institute and the Heritage Foundation.
+A regular commentator on television and radio, his articles have appeared in the Guardian, Economist, Financial Times, Wall Street Journal Europe and a host of other newspapers around the world.
+The author of numerous books, monographs and articles he has been published by public policy institutes that include the Adam Smith Institute, Centre for the New Europe, Fabian Society, Institute of Economic Affairs, The Cobden Centre, Economic Policy Centre, Fraser Institute and the Heritage Foundation – to name but a few.

 Senior Fellows